CemalUnal/cloud-native-application-development-workshop/readme.md

         - Data Model and Metric Types
         - Visualization and Alerting based on Observed Metrics
     - [Part-3 An Introduction to Kubernetes](./slides/an-introduction-to-kubernetes.pdf)
-        - A brief introduction to Kubernetes and its concepts
+        - A Brief Introduction to Kubernetes and its Building Blocks
-        - Sample CRUD application deployment using Kubernetes
         - Container Locality on Kubernetes
         - Software Multi-Tenancy Using Kubernetes